 Negligence is the legal term used when someone was at fault or responsible for causing an accident.
 While most people naturally look to the other driver, passengers can also have liability for what happened.

 When we seek to establish negligence, we are looking for evidence that demonstrates who caused or contributed to a car accident.

 If a passenger in one of the vehicles was partially to blame, the evidence will demonstrate this, and we can then name that individual in your personal injury lawsuit and seek financial compensation for your injuries and damages.
-By hiring a Miami passenger negligence car accident lawyer from Lavent Law, you can make sure that all guilty parties are named in your lawsuit.
+By hiring Miami personal injury attorney Boris Lavent, you can make sure that all guilty parties are named in your lawsuit.
 We will conduct a thorough investigation that uncovers everyone who contributed to your car accident.

 Ways Passengers Can Contribute to a Car Accident

 Passengers can influence drivers and their behaviors or distract them from paying attention to the road.
 There is an almost infinite number of ways that a passenger could contribute to a car crash: